mvac7/SDCC_WYZplayer_Lib/README.md

 - **.mus** > Binary with the sequence data.
 - **.mus.asm** > Assembler source with the data of the instruments, effects and the note frequency table.

 Since SDCC does not allow including binary files, these must be adapted to a C object (.rel), with a specific structure.

-Below we describe how to do it, through the following steps:
+You can do it manually by following the steps I give in this document or you can use the [WYZtoSDCCobj Converter Tool](https://github.com/mvac7/mSXdevtools_WYZtoSDCCobj), designed for this purpose.

 #### 1) Open a song in WYZtracker and export it to a MUS file (Menu: File/Export).
 Do it with all the songs you want to include in your program.